Jacob22g/M16API/README.md

 **Steps to run**

-1. run the shell file `run_postgres.sh` to run the PostgreSQL container.
+1. run the shell file `./run_postgres.sh` to run the PostgreSQL Docker container.
-2. run Migration to initial the DB.
+2. run Migration to initial the DB - `dotnet ef database update`.
-3. `dotnet build`
+3. `dotnet build`.
-4. `dotnet run`
+4. `dotnet run`.

 **For using GoogleMapsApi**